Professional Bull Riders: Touring Pro Division

 In 1995, the PBR launched the Touring Pro Division; a minor league tour that allowed riders to compete at lower-level events to work their way up to the elite series.
-In 2001, the Touring Pro Division was renamed as the Challenger Tour.
-In subsequent years, the PBR would launch other lower-level tours: the Enterprise Tour and the Discovery Tour.
+In 2001, it was renamed as the Challenger Tour.
+In subsequent years, the PBR would launch other lower-level tours: the Enterprise Rent-A-Car Tour and the Discovery Tour.
 Money won on these two tours counted towards the Challenger Tour standings.
 On January 1, 2010, the PBR announced the discontinuation of the Enterprise and Discovery tours and the Challenger Tour was changed back to its original title of the Touring Pro Division.

+From 1997 through 2000, Double-H Boots was the Touring Pro Division's presenting sponsor.
+In 2001, when the series was renamed the Challenger Tour, U.S. Smokeless Tobacco Company became its title sponsor, and this lasted through 2007.
+In 2008 and 2009, U.S. Smokeless Tobacco Company's Copenhagen brand was the tour's new title sponsor.
+In 2010, when the Challenger Tour was renamed back to its original title of the Touring Pro Division, the series did not have a title sponsor again until 2012, when Lucas Oil picked up the mantle, and this lasted through 2020.
+The Touring Pro Division has not had a title sponsor since then.

 The Touring Pro Division schedule used to last throughout the regular calendar year.
 However, as of 2022, like the Premier Series, now runs from winter through spring.

-From 1995 to 2012, the year-end champion of this tour was the rider who won the most money throughout the season.
-From 2013 to 2021, it was the rider who won the most points throughout the season.
-Throughout its history, the finals event for this tour was held respectively in different locations such as Guthrie, Oklahoma; Denver, Colorado; Columbus, Ohio; Oklahoma City, Oklahoma; and Atlanta, Georgia.
+From 1995 through 2012, the year-end champion of this tour was the rider who won the most money throughout the season and from 2013 through 2021, it was the rider who won the most points throughout the season.
+Throughout its history, the finals event for this tour was held respectively in different locations such as the Lazy E Arena in Guthrie, Oklahoma; the National Western Complex in Denver, Colorado; the Ohio Expo Center in Columbus, Ohio; the Ford Center in Oklahoma City, Oklahoma; and the Gwinnett Center in Duluth, Georgia.
 2009 was the last year in which this tour had a season-ending finals event.